ItachiPM/TestGenerator-front/README.md

 first to open the whole app you must to register new user and login.

+On path /admin you can see a panel admin where you can delete user or update and delete some question.
+I intentionally did not create logic to lock the admin panel for selected persons because I want to show how it looks and works.

 ## Usage
-This api is collaborate with TestGenerator-backend API Link here: https://github.com/ItachiPM/TestGenerator-back
+This api is collaborated with TestGenerator-backend API Link here: https://github.com/ItachiPM/TestGenerator-back

 # Getting Started with Create React App